Best Stainless Steel Cookware Sets 2026: Top 5 Sets Reviewed

 - Slightly thinner than premium competitors

-- Silicone handles limit oven temp to 500°F
+- Silicone handles cap oven use at 500°F

 Pros